Hebx/Wagmi-42/README.md

 # Vision
-Onboarding developers to blockChain Space by quality web3 education. incentivize mentor in the web3 ecosystem to contribute to the space and get rewards for it, using tokenomics to pay out streaming royalties to content creator for education purpose apprentice subscribe with superfluid payment streams.
-Based off they interests, mentors are given distribution shares of the subscription revenue which get distributed out using Superfluid's IDA
+Onboarding developers to blockChain Space by quality web3 education.

+Incentivize mentor in the web3 ecosystem to contribute to the space and get rewards for it, using tokenomics to pay out streaming royalties to content creator for education purpose.

+Apprentice subscribe with superfluid payment streams.
+Based off they interests, mentors are given distribution shares of the subscription revenue which get distributed out using Superfluid's IDA.

 # Roadmap